 It wasn’t super busy when I arrived, so the starter let me go off early around 11:45.
 I played by myself for a few holes and then joined a threesome ahead of me on the 7th.
 We were stuck behind the foursomes ahead, but the pace was still pretty good.
 The whole round was a little under 4 hours on a beautiful day in San Marcos, so I have nothing to complain about there.

-Though I would recommend avoiding this course right now unless you get a killer deal, I very much look forward to playing it again when its in better condition.
+Though I would recommend avoiding this course right now unless you get a killer deal, I very much look forward to playing it again when it’s in better condition.
 After all, I really enjoyed the layout and setting.
 It is definitely worth checking out again when the conditions improve during a better time of year.

 Some pictures from Twin Oaks Golf Course (11/24/12):